We have added a new language to our site! CTIF.org is now available in French, German and Spanish!!

 Thank you for choosing Automatic Translation.
 Currently we are offering translations from English into French and German, with more translation languages to be added in the near future.
 Please be aware that these translations are generated by a third party AI software service.
 While we have found that the translations are mostly correct, they may not be perfect in every case.
 To ensure the information you read is correct, please refer to the original article in English.
 If you find an error in a translation which you would like to bring to our attention, it would help us greatly if you let us know.
 We can correct any text or section, once we are aware of it.
 Please do not hesitate to contact our webmaster to let us know of any translation errors.

-To start, we have added French and German, in order to serve the members speaking one of the three official languages of CTIF.
+To start, we added French and German in May of 2022.
+This was in order to serve the members speaking one of the three official languages of CTIF.
 English is our working language, and most of the articles are written with English as a source language.
 However, members of CTIF are encouraged to submit papers, articles and reports in any of the official languages.